MessageKit/MessageKit/README.md

 </p>

 The `InputBarAccessoryView`, 3rd party dependency from [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) is a flexible and robust way of creating any kind of input layout you wish.
 Check the repo and examples there for more info.

-### Guides

-Please have a look at the [Quick Start guide](https://github.com/MessageKit/MessageKit/blob/master/Documentation/QuickStart.md) and the [FAQs](https://github.com/MessageKit/MessageKit/blob/master/Documentation/FAQs.md).

-We recommend you start by looking at the [Example](https://github.com/MessageKit/MessageKit/tree/master/Example) project or write a question with the "messagekit" tag on [Stack Overflow](https://stackoverflow.com/questions/tagged/messagekit).
-You can also look at previous issues here on GitHub with the **"Question"** tag.

-For more on how to use the MessageInputBar, see the dependency it is based on [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView).
-You can also see this [short guide]([https://github.com/MessageKit/MessageKit/blob/master/Documentation/MessageInputBar.md)

 ## Default Cells